AxaFrance/oidc-client/packages/context/README.md

 ### Application startup (index.js)

-"BrowserRouter" should be declared before "AuthentificationProvider".
-The library need it to manage and normalise http redirection.
+The library is router agnostic and use native History API.

 The default routes used internally :